CSIRO-enviro-informatics/cofog-a/README.md

-# COFOG-A in RDF
+# COFOG-A in SKOS
-This code repository contains am [RDF](https://www.w3.org/RDF/) representation of the  Classification of the functions of government - Australia (COFOG-A).
+This code repository contains a [SKOS](https://www.w3.org/TR/skos-primer/) representation of the  Classification of the functions of government - Australia (COFOG-A) - vocabulary.
 The COFOG-A data is from the [Australian Bureau of Statistics](http://www.abs.gov.au)' [Australian System of Government Finance Statistics: Concepts, Sources and Methods](http://www.ausstats.abs.gov.au/ausstats/subscriber.nsf/0/418BDDEBD088A012CA257F230019D433/$File/55140_2015.pdf) and in an Australian-specific version of UN's [COFOG](https://unstats.un.org/unsd/iiss/Classification-of-the-Functions-of-Government-COFOG.ashx).

+This SKOS representation is delivered using [RDF](https://www.w3.org/RDF/) as the data format which means it can be loaded into certain graph databases and queried, perhaps alongside other vocabularies and data.

 ## Repository Contents